horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

     DeFi services live on a distributed blockchain powered by thousands of server.
 This ensures uninterrupted access to service to anyone worldwide at any time.

-- Non-Custodial
+- Non Custodial

     The service user always maintain full unconditional control over the assets.
 No dependence on other external factors, or some entity that acts as custodian of assets.

-- Guarantee Trust
+- Enforce Trust

     DeFi services are transparent and have an open code.
 Users do not need to trust it as the service practically unable to do anything outside the scope of the pre-programmed rules.
 It cannot cheat, steal or misuse funds.
 Anyone can verify that it works exactly as it claims to.

-- Owned By Many
+- Independent

     In general, DeFi services don't belong to any single entity, or in some cases moderated by a geographically distributed group of anonymous entities.

-Keeping above in mind, the goal of DeFi is to reconstruct the financial system for the whole world by building open, censorship-resistant, decentralized alternatives.
+Keeping above in mind, the goal of DeFi is to reconstruct the financial instruments for the whole world by building open, censorship-resistant, decentralized alternatives.

 > An absolute minimum requirement for a DeFi service is to ensure that access to service is unconditional and users always maintain full control over their assets.

-If a service provides means to freeze funds or censor someone it cannot be classified as a DeFi service.
+If a service provides means to freeze funds or censor users it cannot be classified as a DeFi service.

 ## DeFi History

 Bitcoin and Ethereum are the original decentralized finance systems.
-Both are controlled by large networks of computers, not central authorities.
+Both are now controlled by large networks of distributed computers, not central authorities.

 1. [Bitcoin](/guides/token_guides/bitcoin.md) was the first blockchain which paved the way for decentralized finance by allowing people to transact in Bitcoin (BTC) without the need for a third-party to execute that transaction.
 Today, Bitcoin blockchain handles on average [300K transactions a day](https://bitinfocharts.com/comparison/bitcoin-transactions.html#1y).

 2. Few years later, [Ethereum](/guides/token_guides/ethereum.md) took the idea further and enabled conditional transactions.
 It enabled programmers to build complex financial services that are always online, censorship resistant and autonomous.

-3. Over the last few years, Ethereum ecosystem has attracted a lot of engineers and entrepreneurs keen to build new DeFi services.
+3. Over the last few years, Ethereum ecosystem has attracted a lot of engineers and entrepreneurs keen to build new generation of DeFi services.

 Despite some deficiencies Ethereum ecosystem managed to produce a number of large DeFi services operating significant sums.